BnuuySolutions/OculusKiller/README.md

 # Oculus Killer
-Completely kill the Oculus Dash and auto-launch SteamVR, with my newest discovery.
+Completely kill the Oculus Dash and auto-launch SteamVR.

 This version allows you to create a text file called "location.txt", specifying your custom install path for SteamVR.